 Neither the Fund for Columbia County nor Berkshire Taconic Community Foundation supports organizations which in their constitution, by-laws or practice discriminate against a person or group on the basis of age, race, national origin, ethnicity, gender/gender identity, socioeconomic status, disability, sexual orientation, political affiliation or religious belief.

-Grants are for one year and range from $2,500 to $10,000.
-Requests for multi-year grants will be considered for projects that show exceptional potential for impact.
+Grants are for one year and range from $2,500 to $7,500.
+Requests for larger amounts and/or multi-year grants will be considered for projects that show exceptional potential for impact.

 This program will not fund: